icerpc/icerpc-csharp/README.md

 - floating point types (float32, float64)

 You can define new types with `struct`, `enum`, and `custom`.
 You can construct collections with `Sequence<T>` and `Dictionary<Key, Value>`.
-And you can have your Slice operation return different values upon success or failure with `Result<Success, Failure>`.
+And you can have your Slice operation return different types upon success or failure with `Result<Success, Failure>`.

 [custom] allows you to send any C# type you wish through Slice, in keeping with IceRPC's mantra of modularity and